jackg23x/netwonk/README.md

 # netwonk
  the netwonk network monitor and netpeek web code

-Netwonk is a network security data package for Cisco equipment.
+Netwonk is a network security data package for admins running Cisco equipment.
 It also supports some Palo Alto firewalls, and can be extended to other hardware.
 It is written in Perl for linux/unix.
 The netwonk project includes a collection of scripts, the Netpeek web package,